prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-script.md

 ### Before you begin: pick your network

+When running Prysm, you can choose to run in the **main network** which has real assets at stake, or in a **test network** which is used by developers and stakers that might want to gain some confidence before depositing 32 ETH to validate.
+The currently supported networks in Prysm are

+* [Mainnet](https://launchpad.ethereum.org) which is the current, live version of Ethereum proof-of-stake with billions of dollars worth of real ETH
+* [Prater testnet](https://prater.launchpad.ethereum.org) which is a useful staging testnet for development and users that want to try things out before hopping into the real mainnet

+Mainnet is enabled by **default** in all Prysm commands.
+If you want to use the **Prater** testnet, just add `--prater` to _all_ your Prysm commands.

-:::danger Make sure you are running on the main network (mainnet) if you plan on staking your ETH
+:::danger Make sure you are running on the main network (mainnet) if using real money!
+Do not use `--prater` if you are using real funds and staking your ETH on mainnet.
+Testnets use testnet ETH to run the network and do not represent real value.
 :::

 ### Step 1: Set up an Eth1 Endpoint